 - Crisp packets

 - DIY waste (large quantities arrange for Bulky waste collection or take to County waste/recycling centre.
 There may be a small charge for disposal at County waste and recycling centres.
 Visit www.oxfordshire.gov.uk or call 0845 0504550.)

 - Drinking straws

-- Duvets and pillows (If these are clean and in good condition your local homeless shelter may be able to reuse them.
-Alternatively kennels often like blankets/duvets for dogs, and RSPCA charity shops may take them for the same use.)
+- Duvets and pillows (If these are clean and in good condition try a homeless shelter e.g. The Gatehouse in Woodstock Road, Oxford.
+Alternatively animal rehousing centres e.g. Blue Cross at Burford and RSPCA may also take them for using for animals.)

 - Frozen food bags

 - Glass: Broken drinking glasses (or take to local recycling banks)